vweevers/tabular-stream/README.md

 # tabular-stream

-> **_Note_** &nbsp; The core of tabular-stream 1.0 has moved to `detect-tabular`.
-This is a data normalizer on top of that.
-You can also follow the links below and just grab the components (they are all streams).
+> Note: the core of tabular-stream 1.0 has moved to `detect-tabular`.
+This is now a data normalizer on top of that.

 **[Detects tabular data](https://www.npmjs.com/package/detect-tabular) (dsv, json, ndjson, xls, xlsx, xml, ods or sylk) and emits objects.
 Ensures all rows [have the same keys, optionally transforms keys](https://www.npmjs.com/package/map-tabular-keys) and tries to [coerce values to numbers](https://www.npmjs.com/package/coerce-tabular).
 Spreadsheets and DSV must have a header.**